SanicBTW/FNF-PsychEngine-0.3.2h/README.md

 - Hopefully fix the camera bug (fixes [issue 9](https://github.com/SanicBTW/FNF-PsychEngine-0.3.2h/issues/9) but gives back deprecation errors)
 - Add mashing violations (from kade engine, this wasnt added before because i was dumb, now its back) - ONLY FOR KADE INPUT
 - (code shit) Moved character groups to FlxSpriteGroup from FlxTypedGroup (coming from 0.5.2h)
+- (PENDING) maybe a rewrite on storage access and add a screen to download songs maybe?

 # Special thanks